 You can pick anywhere on the lake bed to set up camp for the night but keep in mind that it is flat as far as the eye can see.
 So if you need to use the toilet you’ll be “shit out of luck”, pun intended, so plan ahead.
 Set up your camp right in the middle of the playa and then build a fire and spend the evening stargazing.

-For a real desert adventure check out the massive 496,400 acre Sonoran Desert National Monument.
-Not only will you find all the Giant Saguaro cactus’s your heart could ever desire, you’ll also find miles of 4×4 roads, secluded campsites, magnificent sunsets, and stunning night skies!
+For a real desert adventure, check out the massive 496,400-acre Sonoran Desert National Monument.
+Not only will you find all the Giant Saguaro cactus your heart could ever desire and you’ll also find miles of 4×4 roads, secluded campsites, magnificent sunsets, and stunning night skies!

 There are no specified trails in the area.
 Just wander around among the uniquely shaped cacti and be careful where you step!

-There are no designated campground within the Sonoran Desert so just pick a promising looking dirt road and start exploring.
-Many off the roads have barbed wire gates strung over them, but for the next 22 miles this is all public land – just open the gate drive through and make sure you close it behind you!
+There are no designated campgrounds within the Sonoran Desert so just pick a promising-looking dirt road and start exploring.
+Many of the roads have barbed wire gates strung over them, but for the next 22 miles this is all public land – just open the gate, drive through, and make sure you close it behind you!

 How deep you want to drive into the desert is totally up to you.
 We found a lovely camping spot just a few miles in.
 Save these GPS coordinates if you want to follow in our footsteps: 32°53’26.9″N 112°35’43.9″W.

 6. Black Hills National Forest